 From some rooms on the ends with windows on two sides, you can also get a view of the cityscape.
-Again, this may be the best skyline view in Denver, because the Hyatt Place is situated right at the edge of the Pavilions on the 16th Street Mall, at the corner of 15th and Glenarm.
-It's just two blocks to the Colorado Convention Center, the hub for some of Colorado's most exciting conventions and gatherings (including the popular Comic-Con every summer, plus various trade shows, from tattoo conventions to home and garden shows).
+Again, this may be the best skyline view in Denver, because Hyatt Place is situated right at the edge of the Pavilions on the 16th Street Mall, at the corner of 15th and Glenarm.
+It's just two blocks to the Denver Convention Center, the hub for some of Colorado's most exciting conventions and gatherings (including the popular Comic-Con every summer, plus various trade shows, from tattoo conventions to home and garden shows).

 Inside the Hyatt Place

 From the moment you walk through the front doors of the Hyatt Place, it feels different.
 First, there are two check-ins with slightly different tones, one more sophisticated and businesslike and the other funkier, decorated by colorful climbing ropes wound into a creative art installation.
 Talk about Colorado-style art.

 The multiple reception desks are because the building is also home to the cozier Hyatt House, which is ideal for longer stays or for guests who want their own kitchen and dining space.
 You can also rent an apartment here.
 In fact, this property was one of the first such Hyatt combos under the same roof.
 Combined, this 361-room hotel is one of the biggest properties in downtown, yet the charming details, layout and friendly service make it feel smaller and warm.